-You can set it to enabled to collect system logs at any time.
-The collected system logs are stored on the C:/Windows/hpt\diagdriver.
+You can set it to enable to collect system logs at any time.
+The collected system logs are stored on the C:/Windows/hpt_diagdriver.
 The maximum capacity of the collected system log is 800MB, and parts exceeding 800MB will be overwritten forward.